 What types of therapies do you offer?

-The House provides short- and long-term senior rehabilitation with physical, speech and occupational therapies.
+The House provides outpatient, short- term and long-term senior rehabilitation with physical, speech and occupational therapies.
 Residents recovering from illness or injury receive expert care from skilled pathologists and therapists using advanced treatments and technologies.

 Is occupational therapy the same as physical therapy?

 Both therapies help residents regain strength and mobility, but occupational therapy helps residents adapt to their social and physical environment through education in things like dressing, memory training and coordination exercises.